democloudinfra/Tech_Blog_Web_Application/README.md

-# example-tomcat-war
+# Tech Blog

-This is an example java build and deploy of the resulting war file to a tomcat 7 server.
+This is an tech blog website.